geo200cn/geo200cn.github.io/tidyr.md

 ## [1] 1.098612
 ```

 In contrast to the nested base code, the tidy code is linear; in other words, the code appears in the same order (moving from left to right) as the operations are performed.
-Let's go back to our *counties* dataset to use pipes to (1) create the percent race/ethnicity variables (2) rename the variable *NAME* to *County* and (3) keep the variables *GEOID*, *NAME*, *tpopr*, and percent race/ethnicity
+Let's go back to our *counties* dataset to use pipes to

+1. create the percent race/ethnicity variables
+2. rename the variable *NAME* to *County*
+3. keep the variables *GEOID*, *NAME*, *tpopr*, and percent race/ethnicity

 ```r